LIHI Certificate No. 139 – Gambo Hydroelectric Project – Presumpscot River, Maine

 - A summary of any consultation with MIF&W and/or USFWS related to state or federally listed species identified as possibly occurring at the site that could be impacted by construction activities or non-routine operations or maintenance activities.
 This would also include impoundment drawdowns that would expose a significant portion of the river bottom, among other non-routine activities.
 A summary of the relevant triggering activities and the measures implemented during the year to protect such species shall also be provided.

-The reviewer’s report is attached at the bottom of this page.
+January 30, 2018 – On January 24, 2018, the Low Impact Hydropower Institute (LIHI) preliminarily approved Low Impact Certification for the Gambo project.
 This decision is preliminary pending the 30-day appeal window.
 Only those who commented in the initial application 60-day comment period are eligible to file an appeal.
 Such appeal needs to include an explanation as to how the project does not meet the LIHI criteria.
 Appeal requests can be submitted to email@example.com.
 Requests must be received by 5:00 pm Eastern time March 1, 2018.

 September 7, 2017 – On September 7, 2017, the Low Impact Hydropower Institute (LIHI) received a complete application from S.D.
 Warren Company d/b/a Sappi North America for the Low Impact Certification of the Gambo Hydroelectric Project, FERC No. P-2931, located on the Presumpscot River in Maine.